Britney Spears Reportedly Furious With Dad Over Child Abuse Allegations, Won’t Speak To Him Again

 Britney Spears’ father, Jamie Spears, has been accused of child abuse against the singer’s 13-year-old son, Sean Preston.
-Radar Online reports that Brit’s ex-husband, Kevin Federline, went to law enforcement over the issue and that she’s furious with her father for allegedly putting his hands on her son.
+Radar Online reports that Britney’s ex-husband, Kevin Federline, went to law enforcement over the issue and that she’s furious with her father for allegedly putting his hands on her son.

 Kevin reportedly filed a police report on August 25 claiming that Jamie had battered young Sean.
 Britney is now said to be angry with her father over the alleged incident, which has caused the judge to grant a temporary restraining order against Jamie, preventing him from having any contact with both of Britney’s sons, Sean and Jayden, for the next three years.